 This course will cover preparing to operate a successful salon.
 Included are classroom theory and lab practice as governed by Mississippi cosmetology law, rules, and regulations involved in cosmetology practices and safety precaution associated with each.
 One lecture and three lab hours per week.

 1732 Salon Business II.
-(2) Pre; corequisite: COV 1722 This course will cover operating a successful salon and seeking employment.
-Included are classroom theory and lab practice as
+(2) Pre; corequisite: COV 1722

 Cosmetology Teacher Training (COV)